schmidtwmark/qnd/presentations/day12.md

 # Today

-- Final Project
-- Functions
+- Turtles

 ---

 # Final Project

-- Download the Turtle Template from my website
 - Make some art!
   - Whatever you want!
   - Keep it appropriate!
   - Think Etch a Sketch, not Mona Lisa
+  - Make it unique
+    - Do not just copy my code
-- Submit code on Thursday
+- Submit code end of class **Thursday**
-- On Friday, we'll do a little show and tell
+- On Friday, we'll do a show and tell
   - If we're not working hard, we can do a final exam

 ---